neuropoly/multiclass-segmentation/README.md

   > Remark : the poly schedule is defined as follows
   > λ = (1-i/n)^p
-  where λ is the learning rate, i the number of the current epoch, n the total number of epochs to run and p the power set with the parameter *poly_schedule_p*.
+  where λ is the learning rate, i the number of the current epoch, n the total number of epochs to run and p the parameter *poly_schedule_p*.

 #### 3. Net